 The foundation for Waltja’s corporate philosophy is the leadership of strong Aboriginal women, a focus on families, and support for community self-management and self-determination and improved services on communities.

 Since 1997, Waltja has survived and thrived as an independent non government organisation, first as an incorporated association and then as an Aboriginal Corporation, successfully generating income through competitive tenders with the Commonwealth, State and Territory Governments, through philanthropic grants and through our own fundraising activities, including an art-based social enterprise Tjukurrpa Tjutangku.

 Waltja’s service area is 900,000 square kilometres with an estimated population of 13,000.

 Since it began Waltja has operated using a set of principles which are recognised by our members, remote community people and the organisations and agencies we work with.
 These principles and Waltja’s structure combine to give Waltja an overall approach which is unique.

-Punata Stockman from Mt Leibig created Waltja’s logo in 1997.
+Punata Stockman from Mt Leibig created Waltja’s logo in 1997 and it was retired for a new logo in 2018.
 The three circles represent communities, Waltja Tjutangku Palyapayi and service providers respectively.
 The feet depict Waltja workers travelling between communities and service providers, sharing information and addressing gaps in service delivery through referral, training, community development and advocacy.